redditraffler/redditraffler/README.md

 ## Database Setup
 We use Postgres in production so it'd be a good idea to do the same for development.
-Once you have your database and app configuration set up, you'll need to run the database migrations.
+Once you have your database set up and app config pointing to it, you'll need to run the database migrations.
 ```
 $ FLASK_APP=runserver.py flask db upgrade
 ```